-If the case is expected to be complex, a home assessment should be carried out, ideally by the local Social Services Occupational Therapist (SSOT) and community nursing team.
-The SSOT can assess whether the home environment can be made suitable with adaptations and adjustments, or used as an interim discharge destination .
+If the case is expected to be complex, a home assessment should be carried out, ideally an Occupational Therapist (OT) and community nursing team.
+The OT can assess whether the home environment can be made suitable with adaptations and adjustments, or used as an interim discharge destination.